-A 96 mile route that follows the West Highland Way from south to north (Nobo) and completed over a 7 days camping trek.
+A 108 mile route (96 if you just follow the official trail) that follows the West Highland Way from south to north (Nobo) and completed over a 9 days camping trek.
 Starts at the town of Mulgavie on the northern outskirts of Glasgow, before heading across a pretty rural landscape to Loch Lomond.
 Climbs Conic Hill for delightful views of Loch Lomond before following its bonnie banks northwards.
 Includes an out-and-back (with wildcamp) near to the summit of Ben Lomond providing exceptional views of the loch.
 Continues to the end of the loch on an awkward, but interesting path.
 Follows the dramatic glens of Falloch and Fillan to the frontier feeling town of Tyndrum.
 After crossing the pretty Bridge Of Orchy the trail crosses the western edge of Rannoch Moor using General Wade's military road, which includes another remote wildcamp.
 The trail then takes on epic proportions as it climbs the Devil's Staircase, with views across to Buachaille Etive Mor and down the Pass Of Glencoe, before descending into the village of Kinlochleven.
 Some more military road marching takes you through a high glen to Glen Nevis and the foot of Britain's highest mountain, Ben Nevis.
 If the weather is good, you may want to spend a day conquering its summit, before continuing the West Highland Way on its final leg to Fort William.

 Most people complete the West Highland Way from south to north.
 I chose to walk it south to north because I intended walking the Great Glen Way (Fort William to Inverness) afterwards.
 NoBo offers you the option to climb Ben Nevis as a finale to the trail .
 It also gives you the feeling of trekking from a rural lowland landscape into a remote highland one.